16 Ways to Lure Traffic to Your Web Site

 information and a line about what's new at your

-web site.
+website.
 Change the "what's new" line

 frequently to tempt previous visitors to have